Abortion in Alaska

-Abortion in Alaska is legal at all stages of pregnancy.
+Abortion in Alaska is legal at all stages of pregnancy to birth.
 In September 2024, an Alaska superior court judge struck down the requirement that only licensed physicians provide abortions, meaning that the procedure can now also be legally performed by nurse practitioners and physician assistants.
 As of 2016, Alaska does not require a minor to notify a parent or guardian in order to obtain an abortion.
 63% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 The 2023 American Values Atlas reported that, in their most recent survey, 69% of Alaskans said that abortion should be legal in all or most cases.
 Alaska was one of only four states to make abortion legal between 1967 and 1970, a few years before the US Supreme Court's decision in 1973's Roe v.
 Wade ruling.
 Alaska had consent requirements for women seeking abortions by 2007 that required abortion providers to warn patients of a link between abortion and breast cancer, despite it being scientifically unsupported.

 The number of abortion clinics in Alaska has been declining, going from fourteen in 1982 to thirteen in 1992 to three in 2014.
 1,547 abortions took place in Alaska in 2014, and 1,459 took place in 2015.
 There is state funding for abortions based on income.